Markets and the State

 - A wage system in which the majority sell their labor to the people who own the land and means of production in return for wages equivalent to a portion of the wealth they create (the difference between the wealth workers create and the pay they receive is the capitalist’s profit margin)

-- Corporations (fictitious legal “persons” that can own land and businesses and that the State grants special privileges such as limitations on liability)
+- The existence of Corporations (fictitious legal “persons” that can own land and businesses and that the State grants special privileges such as limitations on liability)

 - A speculative stock market in which people can purchase and trade “shares” of those corporations in the hope of a future eventual return on investment

-So Capitalism isn’t just a market (a currency based exchange of goods and services), it is a layer of abstraction in which a minority can limit their liability, speculate, and trade rights to the future value created by people who produce goods and services; without actually creating any goods or services themselves.
+Capitalism isn’t just a market (a currency based exchange of goods and services).
+It is a layer of abstraction in which a minority can limit their liability, speculate, and trade rights to the future value created by people who produce goods and services; without actually creating any goods or services themselves.

 There are many other kinds of market-based economies.
 In fact, all economies are market economies.
 Even Communism.